Sublimation

 8. Smoke Bombs and Smoke Screens: Some smoke bombs and screens contain substances that undergo sublimation when ignited.
 The rapid conversion of solid particles to gas creates dense clouds of smoke, which can be used for signaling, camouflage, or crowd control.

 9. Cold Traps in Vacuum Systems: In vacuum systems, cold traps utilize sublimation to capture and remove volatile substances from gas streams.
-By cooling a surface to temperatures below the sublimation point of the desired substance, it condenses directly onto the surface, effectively purifying the gas.
+By cooling a surface to temperatures below the substance’s sublimation point, it condenses directly onto the surface, effectively purifying the gas.

 10. Chemical Analysis Techniques: Sublimation is utilized in various analytical techniques, such as sublimation point determination and sublimation chromatography, to purify and separate compounds based on their sublimation properties.